claydegruchy/hammergen-foundry-sync-svelte/README.md

 - Animal Training (Pegasus) missing
 - Lore (Magick) spelt without a k
 - find a way to auto sync when hammergen doesn't have a clear 'last updated' field
+- `Arcane Magic - Stealth` seems to get auto generated for humans, not just skaven